cliffordx/legalbai/pages/CIVIL CODE___BOOK 4___TITLE_6.md

 		  collapsed:: true
 		  id:: 631d71fd-0199-405e-b0e8-1a8d7973a814
 			- If the same thing should have been sold to different vendees, the ownership shall be transferred to the person who may have first taken possession thereof in good faith, if it should be movable property.
-			- Should it be immovable property, the ownership shall belong to the person acquiring it who in good faith first recorded it in the Registry of Property.
+			- Should it be [[immovable property]], the ownership shall belong to the person acquiring it who in good faith first recorded it in the Registry of Property.
 			- Should there be no inscription, the ownership shall pertain to the person who in good faith was first in the possession; and, in the absence thereof, to the person who presents the oldest title, provided there is good faith.
 (1473)
 				- inscription
 					- phonetic